vdcrea/node-sentiment/README.md

 Sentiment is a Node.js module that uses the [AFINN-111](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) wordlist to perform [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) on arbitrary blocks of input text.

+Sentiment analysis is suitable at a sentence level, for long strings, please tokenize sentences and use sentiment on every chunk.

 Multilanguage, only full support for english and french (PR contributions are welcome)

 He has full support on emoji analysis.